Santa Monica, California

-Westside also reaches out to underserved populations, disadvantaged youth, local Veterans and members of many local charities.
+Westside reaches out to underserved populations, disadvantaged youth, local Veterans and members of many local charities.
 Every year, Westside Ballet invites 500 families served by social service agencies supported by the City of Santa Monica to free performances of the Nutcracker with a live orchestra.
 Some of such organizations have been: A Place Called Home; Everybody Dance; the Boys & Girls Clubs of Santa Monica; Habitat for Humanity; Allies for Every Child; PAL (Santa Monica Police Activities League); Taking the Reins; Neighborhood Youth Association; Vet Tix; Venice Family Clinic; Community Corp of Santa Monica; and Virginia Avenue Park.

 Abbreviated Performances for Elementary School Students

 Following in this tradition, for seven consecutive years, Westside Ballet presents several educational outreach matinee performances for the annual Nutcracker productions reaching all of Santa Monica’s Title 1 public elementary schools (Title 1 signifies a school where over 25% of the student body is on free and reduced lunch) and one sister school in Hollywood, California.
 Every season, approximately one to two thousand elementary grade students are treated to private, abbreviated, presentations of The Nutcracker held during the weekdays.
 Children hear a narrated version of The Nutcracker story and see excerpts from the ballet followed by Q&A with the dancers.

 During the 2019-2020 school year and prior to the pandemic, Westside Ballet partnered with the Santa Monica Boys and Girls club and St. Anne’s School satellite program to offer a weekly after-school ballet class.
 This program continues through the 2020-2021 school year.
-Additionally, a Sunday afternoon introductory ballet class is now offered to children ages 6 to 11 years old at Westside Ballet’s outdoor dance studio, which began November 15, 2020.
+Additionally, a Sunday afternoon introductory ballet class is now offered to children ages 6 to 11 years old at Westside Ballet’s studios, which began November 15, 2020.
 The goal is to bring the joy of movement and beauty of the arts to a diverse community that has curiosity for classical ballet.
 Please click here to learn more.